Does God pick your spouse for you?

 However, 1 Corinthians 7 paints a different picture.
 Instead of teaching us to expect God to control our love lives, the chapter reveals that God gives us freedom to choose if we marry and, thus, whom we marry.
 It might seem odd to us that God would want us to make such big decisions rather than yield them to Him.
 Understanding why God gives us the choice becomes easier when we look through the lens of the following three reasons:

-#1 – God Won’t Control Our Choice Because Love Must Be Free.
+#1 – Does God Pick Your Spouse?
+God Won’t Control Our Choice Because Love Must Be Free.

 When I say “free,” I don’t mean “without cost.”
 I mean “not enslaved.”
 Love, by its nature, must be free or it’s not love.
 Maybe you’ve heard the saying that you shouldn’t take a robot to the prom because she doesn’t really love you.
 It means that anyone who’s forced to love you doesn’t really love you.
 You can’t really know if a person loves you unless he or she has the option not to.